Psykotikism/Mutant_Tanks/INFORMATION.md

 			"Plugin Enabled"			"1"

 			// Announce each Super Tank's arrival.
+			// Note: This setting can be overridden for each Super Tank under the "General" section of their settings.
 			// --
 			// Add up numbers together for different results.
 			// --